 Where we are Based in Ghana

-Projects Abroad has many projects available to volunteer in Ghana, based in Accra, Cape Coast, Koforidua, Kumasi, Winneba and the Akuapem Hills.
+Projects Abroad has many projects available to volunteer in Ghana, based in Accra, Cape Coast, and the Akuapem Hills.

 General Information on Ghana

 Ghana is an intensely colourful land on the West coast of Africa.
-Once the British colony known as the 'Gold Coast', it is renowned for the friendliness and warmth of its people.
+The British colony known as the 'Gold Coast’ is renowned for the friendliness and warmth of its people.
 Ghana has great beaches, wild savannah and dense rainforests.
 This English-speaking country provides volunteers with a wonderful introduction to Africa; it is politically-stable, safe, affordable and rewarding to visit.

 All Projects Abroad Ghana volunteers live with local host families.
 The combination of Ghanaians' strong religious faith and hospitality makes living with a family a special experience.

 African traditions, combined with British influences, have produced an exciting modern Ghanaian culture – open, musical and diverse.
 Although Ghana is a poor country, in recent times it has attracted new money and many Ghanaians are now returning home from abroad, bringing new investment and ideas with them.

 Certainly, life in Ghana will enable you to encounter some unusual situations, from the unpredictable electricity and water supply, to seeing even the poorest families dressed up in their best clothes for church on a Sunday morning.
 You will also need to adapt to the bizarre and the unfamiliar, whether it be the car-shaped coffins or the banku and fufu you will have for lunch.